Nantucket COVID-19 FAQ

 HAS THE STEAMSHIP AUTHORITY REDUCED ITS SUMMER SCHEDULE?

 Check here for the current Hy-Line schedule: (https://hylinecruises.com/schedules-rates/nantucket-ferries/).
-As of May 15, the Hy-Line has expanded its schedule from 5 trips daily to 8 trips daily.
 Please check their website for the most up to date schedules.

 WILL MASKS BE REQUIRED?

-On May 1st Governor Baker issued COVID-19 Order 31 that, requiring as of May 6, masks are to be worn by any person over the age of two who (to quote from the order) “….is in a place open to the public in the Commonwealth, whether indoor or outdoor, and is unable to or does not maintain a distance of approximately six feet from every other person shall cover their mouth and nose with a mask or cloth face-covering...”.
+This is in addition to the State issued Order 31 that requires masks are to be worn by any person over the age of two who (to quote from the order) “….is in a place open to the public in the Commonwealth, whether indoor or outdoor, and is unable to or does not maintain a distance of approximately six feet from every other person shall cover their mouth and nose with a mask or cloth face-covering...”.
 From another section, “All persons are required to wear masks or face coverings at all times when inside grocery stores, pharmacies, and other retail stores.”

 The Steamship Authority, Hyline, and JetBlue have already put into place rules that travelers coming to and from the island will need to wear masks.
 If you are flying to Nantucket please check with your airline about their facemask policy.